Anyone who has spent much time with a toddler or young child knows that young children process their emotions through tantrums.

 There are two kinds of tantrums—tantrums that happen at home and tantrums that happen in public, and each demands its own strategy.

-Montessori-friendly techniques for handling tantrums at home:
+Montessori-friendly techniques for handling tantrums at home

 When a tantrum starts at home, it’s generally best to just settle in and ride the wave.
-This is the best time to show your child that all of their feelings are okay and that their overwhelming emotions are not scary or too much for you.
-Showing your child that you are comfortable with their flailing and screaming and tears sends a very important message that it’s okay to have big feelings.
+This is the best time to show your child that all of their feelings are OK and that their overwhelming emotions are not scary or too much for you.
+Showing your child that you are comfortable with their flailing and screaming and tears sends a very important message that it’s OK to have big feelings.

 1. Be present and patient

 If you can, sit on the floor with your child when they start to throw a tantrum.
-Look at them, but don’t talk to or touch them right away.
-This can feel overstimulating to a child who is in the throws of a tantrum, and they likely can’t hear you anyway.
+Look at them, but don’t talk or touch them right away.
+This can feel overstimulating to a child who is in the throes of a tantrum, and they likely can’t hear you anyway.

 Don’t do anything that makes it seem like you’re trying to end the tantrum, just watch and try to remain calm.
 The important part is that you’re sending the message that their big feelings are safe.